 Transit: Increase the frequency, speed, and reliability of the public transit system in order to increase ridership and support new housing and jobs.

-Public transit is essential to providing transportation choices that aid in combating climate change and reducing economic disparities.
+Public transit is essential to providing transportation choices and accessibility that aid in combating climate change and reducing economic disparities.
 As our city’s population grows, it will be necessary to increase the frequency, speed, and reliability of the public transit system in order to increase ridership and support new housing and jobs.

 The City will seek to accomplish the following action steps to increase the frequency, speed, and reliability of the public transit system in order to increase ridership and support new housing and jobs.